openwisp/openwisp-wifi-login-pages/README.md

 #### Removing sections of configuration

-To remove the specific section of the configuration, you can use the `null` keyword to delete that field or section during the building process.
-For example, to remove social login links, use
+To remove a specific section of the configuration, the `null` keyword can be used, this way the specific section flagged as `null` will be removed during the build process.

+For example, to remove social login links:

 ```yaml
 login_form: